getaasciesh/React-Nepali-Calendar/Readme.md

 ##### Props for Calendar component
 * defaultDate?: Date //optional. default selected date on calendar. applied only once at component mount
 * onChange?: (date: Date) => void; // optional. fired when a date is selected in the calendar.
+* className?: string // className for the wrapper div

 ### Calendar Methods
 #### convert AD To BS: CalendarFunctions.convertADtoBS(adYear, adMonth: 1..12, adDate)